Restioson/vertex/README.md

 The server must also be provided with a certificate and private key pair.
 They should be named `cert.pem` and `key.pem` respectively, and be contained in the standard configuration directories, as is the config file.
-The private key must be encrypted, and its passphrase must be passed to the server through the `VERTEX_SERVER_KEY_PASS` environment variable.
+The private key must be encrypted, and it must not have a passphrase.
 When using Docker, put the `cert.pem` and `key.pem` in the `server/docker/` folder.
 Upon changing these, please make sure to rebuild the docker image with `docker-compose up --build`.
-The passphrase is passed through the same variable when using Docker too, e.g `VERTEX_SERVER_KEY_PASS=<pass> docker-compose up --build`.

 The server's log files can be found in the log folder, under the standard data directories: